 Another great place to find free movies is your local library.
 Lots of branches show a variety of films for children and toddlers.
-See all children's activities on the NYPL calendar or the Brooklyn Public Library site.
-The Queens Library system also shows free movies.
-Check its event calendar for details.
+Check the online calendars of the New York Public Library, the Brooklyn Public Library and Queens Library to see what's being shown.

 Museum of the Moving Image – Astoria

 36-01 35 Avenue between 36th and 37th Streets

-Most screenings are free with admission: $12 for adults, $6 children ages 3-18, free for kids under 3.
+Most screenings are free with admission: $12 for adults, $9 for students, $6 children ages 3-12

 This Queens institution underwent a massive renovation in 2011, and one of its additions was a state-of-the-art, 267-seat theater.
-Although not all of the screenings are for families, many are kid-friendly, especially the ones shown in conjunction with its The Art of Rise of the Guardians exhibit, which is on view through March 3.
+Although not all of the screenings are for families, many are kid-friendly.
 Visit the website for the schedule.
 Note: Some screenings cost extra, but most are free with admission.

 AMC Theatres – Citywide

-Did you know you can pay just seven or eight bucks (depending on neighborhood) for screenings that start before noon at all NYC AMC Theatres year-round?
+Did you know you can pay under ten bucks (price varies by neighborhood) for screenings that start before noon at all NYC AMC Theatres year-round?
 Well it's true.
 We covered this and other deals in our Free and Cheap Summer Movies post.
 3D and IMAX cost extra.

-Also, see our post about Film Festivals for NYC Kids, which includes info about Lincoln Center's Family Film program ($6 per ticket), Film Forum Jr.: Classics For Kids and Their Families ($7 a ticket) and other low-cost movie series for children.
+Also, see our post about Family Film Festivals and Movie Series, which includes info on Film Forum Jr. ($7.50 a ticket) and other low-cost movie series for children.